 How to Read Betting Odds

-Once you work out the probability of a result occurring, you are able to use the betting odds to figure out the possible returns on a successful bet.
+Once you calculate the probability of a single bet result, you can use the betting odds to calculate the possible potential returns, on a successful bet.

 You will want to read betting odds to understand how betting odds work,

-The great thing about fractional odds, and the reason why many people in the UK and Europe use them, is because they are easy to work out the return.
+The great thing about fractional odds is that many UK and European people use them because they easily work out the return.

-Fractional odds work by telling you the potential winnings based on your betting stake.
-For example, if the odds on Everton to defeat Liverpool are at 5/1, the bet would return £6 for a successful bet.
+Fractional odds work by telling you the potential winnings based on the value of your betting stake.
+For example, if the odds of Everton defeating Liverpool are at 5/1, the bet would return £6 for a successful bet.
 You would receive £5 for winning the bet and you would also get your £1 stake back from the bookie.

 If the number on the left is larger than the number on the right number, then the odds are against the result happening.
-In this odds format, if the first number is smaller than the second number, then the odds of the result occurring are more likely.
+In this odds format, if the first number is smaller than the second, the odds of the result occurring are more likely.

-It is called odds-on betting when the first number is smaller than the second number.
-Odds-on sports events are more likely to occur according to sportsbooks than to not happen.
+When the first number is smaller than the second, it is called odds-on-betting.
+According to sportsbooks, odds-on sports events are more likely to occur than not to occur.

-Do Odds in Sport Betting Work Different to Probability?
+Do Odds in Sports Betting Work Differently to Probability?

 Sports odds are not static.
-Odds change over time in the lead up to a match.
-The odds change as more bets come for an event.
+They change over time in the lead-up to a match and as more bets come in for an event.
 For example, a sportsbook will alter the odds on an event if there is more betting on one side.

-As more bets come in and the odds change, the probability estimations of a result occurring vary over time.
+As more bets come in and the odds change, the probability estimations of different outcomes of a result occurring vary over time.
 In addition, the odds displayed by bookmakers can vary significantly from one to the other.
-One bookmaker's odds may be different than a rival a bookmaker's figures.
+One bookmaker's odds may be different than a rival bookmaker's figures.
 This could be an attempt to entice more bettors to wager a specific way.

-Easyodds makes it simple for you to compare betting odds.
-By seeing the different odds offered by leading bookmakers, you are able to select the best market to win your wager.
+Easyodds makes it simple to compare betting odds.
+You can select the best market to win your wager by seeing the odds leading bookmakers offer.

 It is great to win a sports wager, but you should back teams only when the odds tell you there is a chance of the bet winning.
-One of the keys to being successful at sports betting is to assess the possible outcome and to consider if it is more likely than the bookies' probability.
+One of the keys to success at sports wagers and betting is assessing the possible outcome and considering if it is more likely than the bookies' probability.

 How Do You Use Odds To Calculate Probability?

 You can convert from betting odds to probability by dividing the odds by one plus the odds.
-For example, to convert odds of 1/8 to a probability, divide 1/9 by 10/9 to get the probability of 0.10.
+For example, to convert bets with the odds of 1/8 to a probability, divide 1/9 by 10/9 to get the probability of 0.10.

 You can also convert the probability of a result occurring to odds.
 Simply divide the probability by one minus the probability.
 For a probability of 10%, or 0.10, the odds are 0.1/0.9 or ‘1 to 9’ or 0.111.

-How Can You Use Odds Calculate Your Winnings?
+How Can You Use Odds to Calculate Your Winnings?

-There are different types of betting odds and you can calculate your winnings using the odds.
+There are different types of betting odds, and you can calculate your winnings using them.
 The odds tell you how much money you will win by multiplying your stake amount.
 Read on to learn about the different types of odds and how to calculate your winnings.

 What Are the Different Types of Odds?

 There are different types of odds that bookmakers use.
-Fractional, decimal, American, moneyline, and Asian odds are five different types of odds that bookmakers employ.
-You are likely to come across these types of odds.
+Fractional, decimal, American, moneyline, and Asian odds are five different types of odds that most bookmakers employ.
+You are likely to have multiple options and come across these types of odds.
 The type of odds you use will come down to personal preference.

 What Are Fractional Odds?

-Fractional odds work by telling you the potential winnings based on your betting stake.
+Fractional odds work by telling you the potential winnings based on a single bet, on your betting stake.

 How Do Fractional Odds Work?

-If the odds on Everton to defeat Liverpool are at 5/1, the bet would return £6 for a successful bet.
+If the odds of Everton defeating Liverpool are at 5/1, the bet will return £6 for a successful bet.
 You would receive £5 for winning the bet and you would also get your £1 stake back from the bookie.

 What Are Decimal Odds?

 Decimal odds show the amount you would win for every £1 wagered.
-You would typically find decimal odds used on betting exchanges.
-Displaying odds can be a personal choice but you tend to see just one format on the likes of Betfair Exchange and Smarkets to name a few.
+You typically find decimal odds used on betting exchanges.
+Displaying odds can be a personal choice, but you tend to see just one format on Betfair Exchange and Smarkets, to name a few.

 How Do Decimal Odds Work?

-For odds of 11.00, you would win £11 on a £1 bet.
-The return is a combination of the profit and the stake.
+For odds of 11.00, a bet calculator would show a £11 win on a £1 bet.
+The return on bet calculator is a combination of the profit and the stake.

 What Are American Odds?

 American odds are used in North America to represent the likelihood of an outcome.
-If you visit a Las Vegas bookmaker and want to wager on the NFL's Super Bowl, then you will likely see these odds.
-American odds are represented by a + or - in front of a three-digit number.
-For example, +100 or -200.
+If you visit a Las Vegas bookmaker and want to wager on the NFL's Super Bowl, you will likely see these odds.
+American odds are represented by a + or—in front of a three-digit number, such as +100 or -200.

 It is important to remember that American odds are based on bets of £100.